 The Board has a schedule of matters reserved for its approval, including inter alia, setting the Group's strategic direction, approving annual budgets, monitoring performance against plan, authorising all material direct investment decisions and all corporate transactions.
 The Board will meet formally for a minimum of eight times each year.

 Ray Chamberlain (Non-executive Director)

 The Board delegates specific duties and responsibilities to certain committees and has established an Audit Committee, a Remuneration Committee and a Nominations Committee, as described more fully below.

 The Audit Committee is appointed by the Board to assist the Board in fulfilling its obligations relating to the integrity of the internal financial controls and financial reporting of the Company, including in relation to standards set by the Financial Reporting Council for Client Assets (“CASS”) audit purposes

-The Audit Committee comprises its Chair Dr Jonathan Pell, Ian Metcalfe and Caroline Plumb OBE.
+The Audit Committee comprises its Chair Dr Jonathan Pell, Caroline Plumb OBE and Ian Metcalfe.
 Executive Directors attend by invitation.
 The Audit Committee will meet at least three times a year at appropriate times in the reporting and audit cycle and otherwise as required.
 It has unrestricted access to the Group's external auditor.
 The Audit Committee Terms of Reference can be found here.

 The Remuneration Committee is responsible for determining and agreeing with the Board the framework for the remuneration of the Chair, the Executive Directors and other designated senior executives and, within the terms of the agreed framework, determining the total individual remuneration packages of such persons including, where appropriate, bonuses, share options or other long term incentive plans.
 The remuneration of Non-executive Directors is a matter for the Chair and the Executive Directors.
 No Director is involved in any decision as to his or her own remuneration.